 A student may be eligible for a refund of registration fees charged only if the student withdraws from all classes during any semester.
 Further, the only fees that are eligible for a refund are registration fees.
 There is no refund of the applied music fee for either the matriculated or the non-matriculated student.

-The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Assistant to the Vice President/Deputy Coordinator of Title IX, Division of Student Affairs.
+The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Associate Dean of Students/Title IX Coordinator.

 Weeks in a Semester, Session